 Fighting silo mentality... as a manager

-There’s always a sense of impotence accompanies when it comes to silos.
+Managers always feel a sense of impotence when it comes to silos.
 After all, what can a manager do about it?
 The solution always seems to lie either on the company's structure or on its leadership, blissfully cocooned up in their ivory tower.

 There are two kinds of misalignments that create silos:

-- Vertical misalignments happen when goals conflict and there's no unified vision.
+- Vertical misalignments happen when leadership allows for conflicts between team goals and there's no unified vision

 - Horizontal misalignments happen when ideas, information, and resources don't flow between departments.